 Digestion & allergy considerations

 Regarding allergies, soy is one of the top 9 most common allergens, while peas are considered hypoallergenic.
-However, unless you actually have an allergy to soy, it should be safe to consume.
+However, unless you have a soy allergy, it should be safe to consume.

 The taste and texture of pea and soy protein vary between brands and flavor options.
 Here are the common descriptions from customer reviews online: